 Force = Mass x acceleration

 With a lighter mass (~30-60% of your 1-3 rep max, respectively), you’re able to move the weight faster.
-You typically structure these moves with several sets of 2-3 reps with :30-:45 rest in between.
+You typically structure these moves with several sets of 2-3 reps with :30-:60 rest in between.
+Less time but same integrity of movement will help improve your General Physical Preparedness (more on this later).

 Because of the lighter weight, higher set count, and lower rep count, you’re able to perform more volume at a higher intensity with less fatigue.

 Example : Say squats for a 12 x 2 with 185.
 Do the math and you’ve moved 4,440 pounds in roughly 5-10 minutes.
-Add in bands or chains for accommodating resistance and you get even more.
-More on that later.
+Add in bands or chains for accommodating resistance and you get even more workload.

 Maximum Effort Days